sbcshop/EncroPi-Software/README.md

 <img src ="https://github.com/sbcshop/EncroPi/blob/main/images/EncroPi.png" />

-* To open these files you should have Thonny IDE installed in your system, If you don’t have Thonny IDE follow the link below to install it
+* To open upython(.py) files you should have Thonny IDE installed in your system, If you don’t have Thonny IDE follow the link below to install it
 *  https://thonny.org/

 ### For setup the Board in thonny </b>